vacp2p/vac.dev/_posts/2020-02-14-waku-update.md

 ![](assets/img/waku_simulation.jpeg)

-We have two network topologies, Star and full mesh, with 6 randomly connected nodes, one traditional light node with bloom filter (Whisper style) and one Waku light node.
+We have two network topologies, Star and full mesh.
+Both networks have 6 full nodes, one traditional light node with bloom filter, and one Waku light node.

 One of the full nodes sends 1 envelope over 1 of the 100 topics that the two light nodes subscribe to.
 After that, it sends 10000 envelopes over random topics.